carpentries/training-template/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 root: .               # DON'T CHANGE THIS EITHER.
 (THANK YOU.)
-curriculum: "lesson developer training"   # "instructor training" or "lesson developer training"
+curriculum: "FIXME"   # "instructor training" or "lesson developer training"
-part: "1"         # lesson developer trainings only.
+part: "FIXME"         # lesson developer trainings only.
 The part of the training curriculum being taught at this event: "1" or "2"
-country: "W3"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "FIXME"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
-language: "EN"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
+language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-humandate: "6 November 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "10:00 - 13:00 BST"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2023-11-06      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2023-11-09        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Toby H", "Sarah S", "Mateusz K", "Aleks N"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["FIXME"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+contact: ["fixme@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["me@me.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:             # optional: URL for the workshop Etherpad/CodiMD if there is one